deanrad/meteor-promise/README.md

 # deanius:promise [![Build Status](https://secure.travis-ci.org/deanius/deanius-meteor-promise.png?branch=master)](https://travis-ci.org/deanius/deanius-meteor-promise)

+# Demo
+The demo-enabled README is at http://deanius-promise.meteor.com/

 # What is a Promise ?

 > A Promise is an object type which serves as a placeholder for a future result, such as the body of an HTTP request, or the return value of a Meteor method call.
 Basically any function that forces you to pass a callback to receive its return value (instead of just returning it) is said to be an async function, and the value it gives back can be represented by a Promise.